archibate/nvim-gpt/README.md

 export OPENAI_API_KEY=sk-**********  # replace this with your API key
 ```

-3. and then restart your shell, enter nvim and choose `gpt-3.5-turbo` as model.
+3. and then restart your shell, enter nvim and choose `gpt-3.5-turbo` as model, which is default.

 ### For Bing AI users